Stuycs-K/project03-final-10-yeq/DEVLOG.md

 ### 2024-01-14 - Brief description
 working on stitching files back together. all the individual files are fine but the combined file has extra pixel data

+### 2024-01-14 - Brief description
+working on shared memory and fixing bugs